nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_etc.md

 **Small:** Lambda functions are typically used for small tasks and simple operations.
 They are often used where a function is needed for a short period of time and creating a named function would be overkill.

+**Expression-based:** Lambda functions can only contain a single expression.
+This means they are limited in what they can do compared to regular functions, which can contain multiple statements and have more complex logic.

 <br>
 <br>